6 health concerns every woman should understand

 4. Endometriosis

-Women living with endometriosis may also have heavy periods, which are difficult to control with pads and tampons.
+Women living with endometriosis may also have heavy periods, which are difficult to manage with pads and tampons.
 If you’re experiencing endometriosis symptoms, you should visit your GP, especially if they are significantly impacting your life.
 Although there is no direct cure for endometriosis, there are many treatments available to help manage your symptoms and improve your quality of life.

 test finder product banner